gustavoakira-sw/outbound-shell/README.md

 --- Remote Terminal Access Server ---
 Commands:
-  list                - List all connected clients select <client_id>  - Select a client to send commands to unselect            - Unselect the current client exit                - Shut down the server
+  list                - List all connected clients interact <client_id> - Start an interactive session with a client exit                - Shut down the server
-  <command>           - Send command to selected client (or client_id:command)
 -------------------------------------
 [*] Listening securely on 0.0.0.0:12345
 ```